 Under certain circumstances, admission to a doctoral degree may be approved on the basis of a degree obtained in another subject.
 Sometimes a qualifying examination may be necessary for admission to a doctoral degree programme.
 You can find more details in Section 6 of the Doctoral Regulations.

 Master’s degrees from universities of applied sciences are deemed to be equivalent to Master’s degrees from universities.
 Under certain circumstances, very good graduates from universities of applied sciences with a Diplom may be accepted provided they pass the qualifying examination for the doctoral degree programme.

-Degrees from non-German universities will have to be examined by the doctoral committee.
-This will be undertaken after you have successfully registered in docDaten and submitted your application to be admitted to a doctoral degree programme.
-It can take up to several months to determine the equivalence of non-German degrees.
+Degrees from non-German universities have to be examined by the bodies responsible.
+This is undertaken after you have successfully registered in docDaten and submitted your application to be admitted to a doctoral degree programme.
+It can take several months to determine the equivalence of non-German degrees.

-You can also do some footwork yourself and check our website with its various funding databases.
+You can also do some research yourself and check our website with its various funding databases.

 If you are already a doctoral candidate and receive basic funding for your project at FAU, you can also ask your sponsor whether they also provide additional funding for periods of research abroad.
 Some organisations that promote young academic talents also offer this.